chrisfaria/xamarin-rest-template/README.md

 ### Code Explanation

+The code has been organized into folders.
+This section explains what is contained in each folder

 ##### Behaviors
 Behaviors let you add functionality to user interface controls without having to subclass them.
 Instead of code behind, the functionality is implemented in a behavior class and attached to the control as if it was part of the control itself.
 In this case these behaviors are being used when the menu items are tapped since this is the only way to catch the event.